Azure/azure-sdk-for-python/doc/dev/tests.md

 In live mode, the credentials need to be real so that the tests are able to connect to the service.
 Copy the `mgmt_settings_fake.py` file to a new file named `mgmt_settings_real.py` within the same directory.
 Then make the following changes:
 1. Change the value of the `SUBSCRIPTION_ID` variable to your organizations subscription ID.
 If you don't have it, you can find it in the "Overview" section of the "Subscriptions" blade in the [Azure portal](https://portal.azure.com/).
 2. Create a `.env` file at the root of the repository (in the same directory as the `sdk`, `tools`, `eng` folders).
 In this file you can define any environment variables you need for a test and that will be loaded by the `AzureTestCase` file.
 Start by defining `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` which are available after creating a Service Principal or can be retrieved from the Azure Portal if you have already created a Service Principal.
+If you do not have a Service Principal, check out the [Azure docs](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az_ad_sp_create_for_rbac) on a simple one line command to create one.
+The recommended practice is to include your alias or name in the Service Principal name.
-This file stores secrets in plain text so it is important that the contents of this file are not committed to the git repository.
+    Your `.env` file stores secrets in plain text so it is important that the contents of this file are not committed to the git repository.
 3. Change the `get_azure_core_credentials(**kwargs):` function to construct and return a `ClientSecretCredential` object.
 The `client_id`, `client_secret`, `tenant_id` are provided when you create a service principal.
 These values can be found in the Azure Portal.
 This method in your `mgmt_settings_real.py` file should look like this:
 ```python
 def get_azure_core_credentials(**kwargs):